MansoorAlawadhi/OOK-transmitter-and-decoder/README.md

 &#x20;• press space to write data to file(overwrites data to a pre existing file if it exists)

-&#x20;• pressing space allows you to only write the image data once in order not to overwrite to a file when space is
+&#x20;• pressing space writes data to a file, this can only be done once as to prevent additional data from being written to a single file

-&#x20;  pressed more than once

-&#x20;• on the SDR software set the signal decoding to CW and set the tone frequency to the high value but less than or equal to half the audio sample rate(Nyquist-shannon sampling theorem), 1250Hz tone used in my setup
+&#x20;• on the Software Defined Radio software set the signal decoding to CW and set the tone frequency to the high value but less than or equal to half the audio sample rate(Nyquist-shannon sampling theorem), 1250Hz tone used in my setup